WalletConnect/walletconnect-docs/docs/specs/clients/push/rpc-methods.md

 ### wc_pushPropose

 Used to request push subscription to a peer through pairing topic.
-Response is expected on the same topic.
+Response is expected on the response topic.

 - Success response is equivalent to push subscription acceptance.
 - Error response is equivalent to push subscription rejection.